3D scanning solutions

 Incredible accuracy, lightning-fast data capture

-With the latest handheld 3D scanners delivering submillimeter accuracy and capturing 2 million points per second, you can simply wave the scanner over the object and watch on the screen as every single surface and geometry smoothly appears in high-resolution color 3D.
+Some of the latest handheld 3D scanners are able to deliver submillimeter accuracy, capturing even larger items and environments rapidly, and in high-resolution color 3D.
 Scan-to-CAD software gives you the power to then build accurate CAD representations of your existing parts, not to mention digitally repair any damage or missing geometry that’s present on the part itself.

 The end result will be a final CAD model that’s outstandingly accurate, made in a fraction of the time it would’ve taken if you had used the conventional CAD route.